 If you’ve been bitten by a dog belonging to a friend or neighbor and are hesitant to commence a legal claim against the dog’s owner, you may want to check into whether they carry canine liability insurance.
 You may be able to fully recover for your injuries without costing your friend a dime.

-Homeowner’s insurance and renter’s insurance policies often provide coverage for injuries caused by the policyholder’s pet.
-However, in recent years this coverage has become increasingly limited.
-Some insurance companies have eliminated this coverage altogether, while others have placed caps on coverage or begun excluding breeds that are perceived to be dangerous.
+Homeowner’s insurance policies may or may not provide coverage for injuries caused by the policyholder’s pet.
+You have to check the specific policy.
+In recent years, some insurance companies have eliminated this coverage altogether, while others have placed caps on coverage or begun excluding breeds that are perceived to be dangerous.
 Thus, for many dog owners, this type of coverage no longer offers sufficient protection.